SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Exams and Tests

-During the physical exam, the health care provider will try to pinpoint the location of the pain and figure out how it affects your movement.
+During the physical exam, your health care provider will try to pinpoint the location of the pain and figure out how it affects your movement.

 Other tests you have depend on your medical history and symptoms.